nextflow-io/nextflow/docs/conda.md

 Nextflow automatically creates and activates the Conda environment(s) given the dependencies specified by each process.

-Dependencies are specified by using the {ref}`process-conda` directive, providing either the names of the required Conda packages, the path of a Conda environment yaml file or the path of an existing Conda environment directory.
+Dependencies are specified by using the `process-conda` directive, providing either the names of the required Conda packages, the path of a Conda environment yaml file or the path of an existing Conda environment directory.

-:::{note}
+:::note
 Conda environments are stored on the file system.
 By default Nextflow instructs Conda to save the required environments in the pipeline work directory.
 Therefore the same environment can be created/saved multiple times across multiple executions when using a different work directory.
 :::

-You can specify the directory where the Conda environments are stored using the `conda.cacheDir` configuration property (see the {ref}`configuration page <config-conda>` for details).
+You can specify the directory where the Conda environments are stored using the `conda.cacheDir` configuration property (see the [configuration page ](config-conda) for details).
 When using a computing cluster, make sure to use a shared file system path accessible from all compute nodes.

-:::{warning}
+:::warning
 The Conda environment feature is not supported by executors that use remote object storage as a work directory e.g. AWS Batch.
 :::

 ### Enabling Conda environment

-:::{versionadded} 22.08.0-edge
+:::info[Version added: 22.08.0-edge]
 :::

-The use of Conda recipes specified using the {ref}`process-conda` directive needs to be enabled explicitly by setting the option shown below in the pipeline configuration file (i.e. `nextflow.config`):
+The use of Conda recipes specified using the `process-conda` directive needs to be enabled explicitly by setting the option shown below in the pipeline configuration file (i.e. `nextflow.config`):

 ```groovy
 conda.enabled = true